DiamondLightSource/Savu/doc/source/reference/savu_citations.rst

 .. start_of_main_text

-All citations are contained in both the Savu process list and output Savu nexus file.
+The relevant citations for your Savu job are contained in the "citations.txt" file in the Savu output folder, in BibTeX and EndNote formats.
 These include:
 * Savu framework citations
 * Plugin citations - specific to your process list

-You can extract these citations into BibTeX and EndNote formats using the savu_citations tool.
+All citations are also contained in both the Savu process list and output Savu nexus file and can be extracted into BibTeX and EndNote formats using the savu_citations tool.
 From the command line run:

 >>> savu_citations <your_nxs_file> <out_file_name>